 Activities to implement to better support your typical child in a SEN home

-1) Open and honest: Helping your ‘typical’ child can be improved by open and honest communication about the condition, your feelings, the division of labour, and the situation at home.
-Simply telling your child that the situation is “all okay” and that they shouldn’t worry, won’t allay their fears and may accidently convey that their feelings are unwanted or not important.
+1) Open and honest: Helping your ‘neurotypical’ child can be improved by open and honest communication about the condition, your feelings, the division of labour, and the situation at home.
+Simply telling your child that the situation is “all okay” and that they shouldn’t worry, won’t allay their fears and may accidentally convey that their feelings are unwanted or not important.
 If this pattern continues, the child’s desire to express his or her feelings may become suppressed, inadvertently heightening their concerns.

 2) Super-model: Model positive ways to interact with your child with disabilities, so he or she can learn how to have fun with this sibling.
 Also talk with your child regarding their options when challenging situations such as meltdowns occur.